fhollenbach/Polisci209_2018/pages/syllabus.md

            deduct points from your participation/attendance grade.
     - If you do have health problems that do not allow you to perform well in class, please come talk to me ASAP.
 I am willing to work with you, but this is only possible if you come talk to me early enough.

-- Two writing assignment: 30% of class grade (15% each)
+- Two writing assignment: 34% of class grade (17% each)
-	- The writing assignments in this class will be memoranda (1000 - 1500 words) and are supposed to prepare you for real world work assignments.
-They will involve work with data in
-          R. The writing assigments will be structured with the requirements of the modern work place in mind and you will receive detailed instructions.
+	- The writing assignments in this class will be memoranda and are supposed to prepare you for real world work assignments.
+Each paper will be required to be 1000 - 1500 words.
+They will involve work with data in R. The writing assigments will be structured with the requirements of the modern work place in mind and you will receive detailed instructions.
 For both assignment you will provide a first draft to a fellow student, who will provide comments (via eCampus).
 You will incorporate the